Altermagnetic phase transition in a Lieb metal: Details on the (TU)FRG calculations

 \subsection{Static four-point TUFRG}

 We use the FRG in its static four-point approximation.
 This means that we disregard all higher (six, eight, \dots) point interaction vertices as well as self-energies in the expansion of the vertex generating functional~\cite{Metzner2012}.
 The resulting diagrammatic structure of the FRG flow equations is visualized in \cref{fig:diagrams}.
 In addition to the trunctation of the number of fermionic fields participating in possible interactions, we disregard the frequency dependence of all vertices.
 This approximation has proven useful when characterizing ordering propensities of weakly to intermediately interacting electron systems~\cite{Salmhofer2001}.
-As the four-point vertices are still complicated objects, they are routinely compressed in numerical simulations: The primary (bosonic) momentum is resolved in momentum space, while the secondary (ferminoic) momenta are treated in a truncated real-space basis.
+As the four-point vertices are still complicated objects, they are routinely compressed in numerical simulations: The primary (bosonic) momentum is resolved in momentum space, while the secondary (ferminoic) momenta are treated in a truncated real-space basis resulting in three distinct diagrammatic channels (particle-particle ($P$), crossed particle-hole ($C$), and direct particle-hole ($D$)).
 This coins the ``truncated unity''{} approximation of FRG, i.e., TUFRG~\cite{husemann2009efficient, Lichtenstein2017, Profe2022, Beyer2022}.